Louisiana ExxonMobil facility erupts in flames

 ExxonMobil is the largest manufacturing employer in Louisiana and its Baton Rouge refinery is the fifth largest in the country, WAFB-TV reported.
 It produces gasoline, jet fuel and more, as well as items such as paint and adhesives at the chemical plant.

-The company said in a tweet that it was responding to the situation, including monitoring air quality at the fence line.
+The company said in a tweet that it was responding the situation, including monitoring air quality at the fence line.

 The air outside the plant “bore no particular odor,” The Advocate reported.